Published by Lookforzebras

 Length: 4 weeks

-Students will observe and participate in advocacy and problem-solving on behalf of low income clients served by the HeLP Legal Services Clinic at GSU College of Law and at the Health Law Partnership at Children’s Healthcare of Atlanta.
-Half the time will be spent working with law students at the HeLP Legal Services Clinic.
-The other half of the time will be spent at the hospital-based office of the Health Law Partnership, where students may assist in client intake, observe court appearances, observe case acceptance meetings, and participate in other functions related to the business of serving the legal needs of low-income clients whose children are being cared for by Children’s Healthcare of Atlanta.
+Students will observe and actively participate in advocacy and problem-solving efforts on behalf of low-income clients served by the HeLP Legal Services Clinic at GSU College of Law, as well as at the Health Law Partnership at Children’s Healthcare of Atlanta.
+Half of the time will be spent working alongside law students at the HeLP Legal Services Clinic, while the other half will be dedicated to the hospital-based office of the Health Law Partnership.
+During this time, students may assist in client intake, observe court appearances, attend case acceptance meetings, and participate in other functions related to serving the legal needs of low-income clients whose children are being cared for by Children’s Healthcare of Atlanta.

 A few notes about these nonclinical electives